CASR-HKU/ESDA/evaluation.md

 conda activate esda
 ```

-#### Bitstreams evaluation
+### Hardware: run with our archived Bitstreams

-All the generated hardware are prepared in **~/ESDA/eventNet/hw/**.
-You can directly conduct evalution using the following commands.
+All the generated hardware/bitstreams are located in **~/ESDA/eventNet/hw/**.
+You can directly conduct performance evalution using the following commands.

-1. Latency and power consumption evaluation
+####  Latency and power consumption evaluation

 ```bash
 cd ~/ESDA/eventNet/hw/ASL_0p5_shift16-zcu102_80res/full/